 Now imagine Sophie Summers becomes a victim of cyberbullying and Alice wants to drop that identity and create a new one under the name of Maria Gonzales.
 She will have to attend a few encointer ceremonies without claiming the attendance with subsocial.
 After a few months, she can register a new account on subsocial because she has collected enough unlinked evidence.

 The Encointer protocol builds communities based on trusted setups involving well-known people in every community.
 On a community level, this trusted setup is the root of trust.
 On a global level, these people may not be known nor trusted and communities will not trust each other blindly.
 Adversaries might maintain bot communities in the middle of the pacific.

 Encointer can leverage an economic incentive to build a web-of-trust (WoT) among communities: Encointer issues local currencies.
 Communities that trade with each other will exchange their local currencies frequently in both directions on a decentralized exchange (DEX).
 Based on a few trusted seed communities that act as a root of trust (one per country, continent, world), the whole world may become linkable in a single WoT given geographically dense adoption of Encointer.

-Should Encointer become a parachain or parathread of Polkadot, it could provide SSI services to other parachains.
+Should Encointer become a system chain, parachain or parathread of Polkadot, it could provide proofs of digital personhood to other parachains through cross-chain communication.
 As uPoP VC will be signed by SGX enclaves, a client parachain needs a trustelss way to query the enclave registry to verify a VC.